bitcoin/bitcoin/doc/build-unix.md

 C++ compilers are memory-hungry.
 It is recommended to have at least 1 GB of memory available when compiling Bitcoin Classic.
 With 512MB of memory or less compilation will take much longer due to swap thrashing.
+On systems with less, gcc can be tuned to conserve memory with additional CXXFLAGS:

+    ./configure CXXFLAGS="--param ggc-min-expand=1 --param ggc-min-heapsize=32768"

 Dependency Build Instructions: Ubuntu & Debian
 ----------------------------------------------